circleci/circleci-docs/archived/_archive/build-publish-snap-packages.md

 ...
 ```

 Below is a complete example of how a snap package could be built on CircleCI.
-This same process is used the build the Snap pakcage for the [CircleCI Local CLI][local-cli-repo].
+This same process is used the build the Snap package for the [CircleCI Local CLI][local-cli-repo].

 ## Full example config